EsmaeilSaleh/infinite_scroll/README.md

 A simple project to implement infinite Scroller.

-No frameworked is used.
+No framework is used.
 Just js, css and html.